ChrisAkridge/Cix/docs/Error Handling.md

 ### I/O Stage
 No special considerations.

-### Comment Stage
+### Finding String Literals
-Certain comment-like constructs, like single forward slashes at the end of a line, are not valid.
+...

 ### Preprocessor
 Preprocessing is performed line-by-line.
 Thus, when an error is encountered, skip to the next line and continue the preprocessing from there.

-### Lexer
+### Comment Stage
-Many, many character-and-context combinations are not valid in the grammar.
-Skip to the next character (perhaps the character after the next for some combinations), and continue lexing with the same context.
+Certain comment-like constructs, like single forward slashes at the end of a line, are not valid.

-### Tokenizer
+### Type Rewriting
-Similar to the lexer, the tokenizer works on each lexed word with a context.
-When an error is encountered, continue processing from the next token with the same context.
+...

-### First-Pass AST Generator (structs, globals, function declarations)
+### ANTLR4 Parsing

-Each part of the first pass processes each individual thing (all structs, then all globals, then all function declarations).
-Each element is also made of smaller elements (structure members, global type and name, function name/return type/arguments).
+Cix uses an ANTLR4 grammar and related generated classes to parse a preprocessed Cix file.
+The errors that the ANTLR types report are recorded here.

-Each struct, global, or function declaration should be parsed as far as possible, with errors in each component placed in the error list.
+### AST Generation

-### Second-Pass AST Generator (statements and expressions)
+After ANTLR parses the preprocessed Cix file, Cix then converts ANTLR's parse tree classes into the AST types.

 ## Error List
-### I/O Errors:
+### I/O Errors

 * IO001: Null or empty file path.
 * IO002: File {file} is not a valid path or the file does not exist.